Quick Links

 8. Develop a marketing plan for your business

 Building brand awareness is a key step to getting started as a wholesaler.
-Through the researching your target audience and competitors, deciding the products you are going to sell and creating a detailed business plan, you will have all the tools you need to create a winning marketing plan.
+Through researching your target audience and competitors, deciding the products you are going to sell and creating a detailed business plan, you will have all the tools you need to create a winning marketing plan.

 Decide on the marketing channels you will spend your time and money on, choosing between things like Google advertisements, content marketing, email marketing, trade shows and industry events or social media.
 From there, you can determine a marketing budget, considering your other business finances, to help you meet your marketing goals.
 Once you’ve decided on these things, you can set up a marketing calendar to outline a timeline for specific initiatives and track the performance of each marketing campaign so you can regularly review and make changes.